Highlights of the Program

 PANEL DISCUSSION ON THE ROLE OF POLICIES AND REGULATIONS IN EV CHARGING INFRASTRUCTURE ROLL-OUT

-• Identifying key state and federal policies, stakeholder roles, and regulatory priorities to boost EV infrastructure adoption
+• Mapping key state and federal policies, stakeholder roles, and regulatory priorities to boost EV infrastructure adoption

 • Examining government roles in electrifying trucking, carbon accounting, and forecasting commercial heavy vehicle charging demand